 About the Babinda Project:

 Babinda is a small sugar town located about an hour south of Cairns.
-Shadowed by Queensland's two highest mountains – Mt Bartle Frere and Mt Bellenden Kerr – its freshwater streams and water systems directly lead to the Great Barrier Reef.
+Shadowed by Queensland's two highest mountains – Mt Bartle Frere and Mt Bellenden Ker – its freshwater streams and water systems directly lead to the Great Barrier Reef.

 In addition to promoting carbon sequestration, the Babinda Project specifically targets poor water quality associated with degradation of the landscape and agricultural runoff.
 By rebuilding wetlands and planting trees in the rainforest, nature is able to filter water before it reaches the Reef.